spiceai/docs/spiceaidocs/docs/data-connectors/flightsql.md

 ---
-title: 'FlightSQL Data Connector'
+title: 'Flight SQL Data Connector'
-sidebar_label: 'FlightSql Data Connector'
+sidebar_label: 'Flight SQL Data Connector'
-description: 'FlightSQL Data Connector Documentation'
+description: 'Flight SQL Data Connector Documentation'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Connect to any FlightSQL compatible server (e.g. Influx 3.0, CnosDB, other Spice runtimes!) as a connector for federated SQL queries.
+Connect to any Flight SQL compatible server (e.g. Influx 3.0, CnosDB, other Spice runtimes!) as a connector for federated SQL queries.

 ## `params`

-- `endpoint`: The Apache Flight endpoint used to connect to the FlightSQL server.
+- `endpoint`: The Apache Flight endpoint used to connect to the Flight SQL server.

 ## Auth

-Username and password credentials can be specified to connect to the FlightSQL server:
+Username and password credentials can be specified to connect to the Flight SQL server:

 - `username` (optional): The username to use in the underlying Apache flight Handshake Request to authenticate to the server (see [reference](https://arrow.apache.org/docs/format/Flight.html#authentication)).
 - `password` (optional): The password to use in the underlying Apache flight Handshake Request to authenticate to the server (see [reference](https://arrow.apache.org/docs/format/Flight.html#authentication)).

-By default FlightSQL connector will look for a secret named `flightsql` with keys `username` and `password`.
+By default Flight SQL connector will look for a secret named `flightsql` with keys `username` and `password`.

 Check [Secrets Stores](/secret-stores) for more details.